utkarsh-002/blogSite/README.md

 use it.
 The implementation is very simple and free of unnecessary dependencies.

 #GOALS
-An easy way to create a simple, secure website with a blog Support for text-based and photo-based blog formats Easy authoring in HTML, Markdown (with code formatting), or JSON Ordering of posts by publish date or content date
+An easy way to create a simple, secure website with a blog<br />
+Support for text-based and photo-based blog formats Easy authoring in HTML, Markdown (with code formatting), or JSON Ordering of posts by publish date or content date